Shakeskeyboarde/wurk/packages/werk-command-build/README.md

 - `vite-plugin-refresh` (non-library mode only)
 - `vite-plugin-svgr`

-#### Refresh

-The default configuration for `vite-plugin-refresh` enables full page reloading, which disabled HMR.

 #### SVGR

 The default configuration for `vite-plugin-svgr` provides the SVG react component as the default export (not a named export).
 The following type declaration is required for TypeScript to allow SVG imports.